Shane24/conferences/README.md

 Built with plain old HTML on the official SASS port of [Bootstrap 3](http://getbootstrap.com/).

 Want to contribute or tell us about your wonderful upcoming conference?
-Fork away, send an email to **hi@muchconferenc.es** or ping [@muchconferences](http://www.twitter.com/muchconferences).
+Fork away (conference listing is pulled from "js/conferences.json"), send an email to **hi@muchconferenc.es** or ping [@muchconferences](http://www.twitter.com/muchconferences).

 See you at the coffee stand.